lumicks/pylake/docs/tutorial/fdfitting.rst

     dna_model.plot(odijk_fit.parameters[data2], np.arange(2.0, 5.0, .01), fmt='k--')

-Note how we use the square brackets to select the parameters belonging to condition 1 and 2 using the data handles that we stored earlier.
+Note how we use the square brackets to select the parameters belonging to condition 1 and 2 using the data handles `data1` and `data2` that we stored earlier.
 These collect the parameters relevant for that particular experimental condition.

 It is also possible to obtain simulations from the model directly.
 We can do this by calling the model with values for the independent variable (here denoted as distance) and the parameters